yorick2/useful-scripts/README.md

 $includeOriginalName can be set to true to include the original name at the end of the filename

-This can move the files into a destination folder and/or keep the current folder structure if the relevant class variables are set.
+This script can move the files into a destination folder and/or keep the current folder structure if the relevant class variables are set.

 If the $destinationFolder is not set then the files are not moved but renamed.